ShettyGaneshprasad/Design4U/README.md

-# Design 4 U.
+# Design 4 U

 This is a responsive website made for an architectural firm "Design4U" based in Mumbai owned by Vishal Yadav.</br>
-This website has all Projects details and contact information required for their client.
+This website contains all Previous Project's details and contact information required for their client.

 * [**To check this website click here**](https://design4u.netlify.app/)